-As a parent, understanding the principles that underpin the Early Years Foundation Stage (EYFS) can be really empowering, since it will allow you to understand the different stages of development of your child from 3 months to 5 and a half years of age.
+As a parent, understanding the principles that underpin the Early Years Foundation Stage (EYFS) can be really empowering.
+It will allow you to understand the different stages of development from 3 months to 5 and a half years of age.

 At Hatching Dragons, we know that parents and key workers are part of an educational team that works together to provide a holistic approach to our children.
 On this occasion, we’ll talk about “Learning through play”: what is it and why it’s important.

-According to the studies done by Macentyre in 2001, there is one need that every child has and has not changed in thousands of years: the need to play to make sense of the world around them.
+According to Macentyre in 2001, there is one need that every child has, that has not changed in thousands of years.
+The need to play to make sense of the world around them.
 Whether in a cultural, social or technological aspect, children use play to repeat actions, test ideas, and confirm what they already know.

 Furthermore, Broadhead and Burt discovered in 2012 that giving options to a child so they can choose what and how to learn empowers them and makes them enthusiastic about learning.

 What does this mean?
-That children learn through play and, in repeating an action, they help form synapses that will stay with them into adulthood and helps them develop problem-solving and cognitive skills.
+That children learn through play and, in repeating an action, they help form synapses that will stay with them into adulthood.
+Play helps them develop problem-solving and cognitive skills.
 It might be annoying sometimes, but all the repetitive actions that children do, also known as Schemas, have an explanation behind them.

-For example, if your baby is throwing food on the floor over and over again, it’s likely that this Trajectory Schema is helping them understand the gravity and assimilate that food will always fall when they throw it.
-We know it kind of feels like they’re just making a mess but it’s their own way to understand their surroundings!
+For example, if your baby is throwing food on the floor over and over again, it’s likely that this Trajectory Schema is helping them understand gravity.
+They assimilate that food will always fall when they throw it.
+We know it kind of feels like they’re just making a mess, but it’s their own way to understand their surroundings!

 Children need time to explore leaves, pebbles, water, flowers, grass, their hands, their feet, clocks, sounds, tastes, the world!
 Everything is new to them and they need time to make sense of it.

 In the Early Years, your child is still at the beginning of their educational journey.
-In fact, many countries will not start formal education until the child is six as this is the first time we can expect a child to sit down and learn in a more formal setting.
+In fact, many countries will not start formal education until the child is six.
+This is the first time we can expect a child to sit down and learn in a more formal setting.
 Before then, the child’s brain is still developing and very much in ‘explore’ mode.

 Many parents consider that children should sit still to learn, but it actually works the opposite way.
 We move around, we try things, we play with them because these are the best educational techniques for how their brain works at that stage.
 Your work as a parent is to provide support and give them the confidence to find their best way to learn.

 As the parent, you are the first place your child will come to for support and example.
-They will watch you, and how you do things to start to understand what they should be doing and how to do it.
+They will watch you, and how you do things to start to understand what they should be doing.

 Engaging them in their play will help them to learn from you.
 It can be simple things such as playing cars with them, making the noises, talking about traffic or different types of vehicles and talking to them about their experiences.